How It Works

 Understanding Our Colors

-Our color system is based on the magnitude of disparity—how far the critic score is from the user score, regardless of direction.
-This helps you quickly identify how aligned or divergent a critic is with players:
+Our color system is based on the magnitude of disparity.
+This helps you quickly identify how aligned or divergent a critic is with players.

 ±0-5